Nike is set to stop selling golf equipment, it has emerged today.

 The sports brand giants made the call after years of falling sales in clubs, bags and balls.

-But they insist that they will continue to “accelerate innovation” in golfing footwear and clothing.
+But they insist that they will continue to “accelerate innovation” in golfing footwear and clothing – some of which you can see by checking here.

 Nike has been a huge part of the sport over the past two decades, signing up the game’s biggest players on lucrative sponsorship deals.